 What advice would you give to a new First-Gen Longhorn student here at UT?

 Show up and be present!
 I promise you, most of the time that is the hardest part.
 Show up to that event that you’re interested in and take notes about the conversation.
 Show up to your professor’s office hours for that class you really like or maybe the one you’re struggling with.
 Show up to that student organization info session and mingle.
-The more you show up in different spaces, the more you get to interact with people and form your community.
+The more you show up in different spaces, the more you get to interact with people and find your community.
 Hopefully, it will be made up of all the different people you interact with and are happy to support you.
 Sometimes all it takes is showing up to one event to positively impact the next four years of your life.

 Which Civil Rights leader, past or present, do you look to for inspiration?